What it is

 • Names of who will provide each service

-• Name of the person responsible for ensuring the plan is implemented
+• Name of the person responsible for making sure the plan is implemented

 The school must notify families about an evaluation or a “significant change” in placement.
-Notice doesn’t have to be in writing, but most schools do so anyway.
+Schools don’t have to put it in writing, but most do anyway.

 A parent or caregiver must consent in writing for the school to evaluate a child.
-They must also consent in writing before the school can provide the services in an IEP.
+They must also give written consent before the school can provide the services in an IEP.

 A parent or caregiver’s consent is required for the school district to evaluate a child.